UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ??? tip "Advance settings"

-    Use below features only if output is not satisfactory in Step 3.4 and for less spoken languages or languages that are not having good resources online for understanding :
+    Use below features only if transcriptions/transl is not satisfactory and for less spoken languages or languages that are not having good resources online for understanding :

     1. When asked for Initial Prompt, provide a list of comma separated words or sentences (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.
+It should be in written in same language as the language in spoken in the recordings.

     2. Try switching to Model: large-v3.

     3. Use combination of both 1 and 2.

     4. If you are sure about the language used in the recording, use the 2 letter code from the list below when asked for it in the gui.

-### Languages available
+??? note "Languages available"

     Use the following 2 letter code to perform transcribing when asked in the GUI:

     `en`: "english",
     `zh`: "chinese",
     `de`: "german",
     `es`: "spanish",